 After a while, we booked a 2-week trip to South Africa.
 On the first evening, we were staying close to Kruger NP and a couple of hippos walked into the garden of our hotel, just meters from the table where we were having dinner.
 The next day we were standing at this viewpoint on the Panorama Route and my husband said something I’ll never forget: ‘just when I thought that we’ve seen it all, South Africa has proven me wrong’.

 It was here, at this place, that we knew that we would continue to travel as much as we could, as often as we could, and as far as we could.
 We now have three kids and don’t travel as often or for as long as we’d want to.
 Still, we try to make the most of the school holidays, explore the world, and show our kids how beautiful and diverse it is.

 So, here is the list of some of our favourite destinations in the world.
-Of course, this list isn’t complete (or it would have to be 434343 amazing places all over the world).
-This just scratches the surface of all the amazing destinations we have visited and it was really hard to choose what to feature here and what to leave out.
+Of course, this list isn’t complete (or it would have to be 454545 amazing places all over the world).
+This just scratches the surface of all the amazing destinations we have visited.
+It was really hard to choose what to feature here and what to leave out.

 Either way, I hope that this will inspire you to travel more and to discover new places.
 And maybe you’ll decide to visit several destinations from our list as well.

 One more thing I really want to say.
 There is always something new to be discovered, no matter how far or how close to your home.
 But once in a while, you should broaden your horizons and take that trip to another country or even to the other side of the world.
 It will change you forever!